bdoremus/GradientDescent/README.md

 Understand the nuances of popular Gradient Descent algorithms, the advantages and disadvantages of each algorithm, and when it is appropriate to use each model.

 # Process
-1. Outside of this code, create a simple test case and solved by hand.
+1. Create a simple test case and solved by hand.
 Use those results to create unit tests for logistic_regression_functions.py.

 1. Generate a random classification problem with two features.